getsentry/sentry-dotnet/README.md

 Most of the platform information used by the SDK goes to Sentry's [Context Interface](https://docs.sentry.io/clientdev/interfaces/contexts/).
 When implementing this on SharpRaven it was clear that to get reliable information is not as trivial as it seems.
 This repo is an attempt to create a package which will provide reliable information in different types of apps.

+## Supported frameworks

+This library supports:

+* .NET Framework 3.5 and later
+* .NET Standard 1.5 and later

 ## Building

 ### Install .NET Core